Etisalat: Mobily – Saudi Arabia

 One of Etisalat's first international investments was the bid to become the second mobile services operator in Saudi Arabia.
 Mobily, the brand name of Etihad Etisalat founded in 2005 is currently the second largest mobile service provider in Saudi Arabia with over 20 million subscribers.
-In less than 6 months the company launched services in 32 cities, Mobily brings coverage to 79.2 percent of the population.
+In less than 6 months the company launched services in 32 cities, Mobily brings coverage to 79.2% of the population.
 Mobily was also the first to build in the shortest period the fastest 3G network in the Kingdom.

 Maroc Telecom – Morocco

-In July 2013, Vivendi announced it would sell its 53% stake in Maroc Telecom to Etisalat for around billion.
+In July 2013, Vivendi announced it would sell its 53% stake in Maroc Telecom to Etisalat for around $5.7 billion.
 Maroc Telecom joined Etisalat Group in 2014 offering telecom and ICT products and services including fixed line, mobile, internet and television.
 The telecom company is the first global telecom operator in Morocco.

 Ufone – Pakistan

 Ufone is the country's largest and multi-service telecom carrier.
-Etisalat acquired Ufone in 2005 with 26 percent shares including management control from the Government of Pakistan as part of a large privatization initiative.
+Etisalat acquired Ufone in 2005 with 26% shares including management control from the Government of Pakistan as part of a large privatization initiative.